A cedar picket fence offers residential privacy, photo courtesy Kelly R. Smith

 A Good Strategy is Negotiation With a Contractor

 After the last hurricane, my neighbor and myself needed to join forces (and funds) to repair the fence between our properties.
 I could have rebuilt it myself but I had too many other projects lined up.

 We secured a bid from another neighbor, who is a handyman.
 It was acceptable once we negotiated.
 This was a financial case of the labor cost equaling material cost.

 But as it turned out, there was a fly in the ointment.
-His business model is adding approximately 50% to the material price for transportation to the job site.
+His business model is adding approximately 30% to the material price for transportation to the job site.
 Well, the local Home Depot store is only 5 miles away.
-Also, I drive the largest Toyota Tundra they make.
+Also, I was driving, at the time, the largest Toyota Tundra they make.

 With that in mind, we negotiated let him have his labor piece of the pie, but my neighbor and myself bought and delivered all the cement, fence posts, and pickets.

 So in summary, these are three simple methods to stretch your renovation dollars.
 Doing some of the work yourself makes sense, and even if you have to purchase some basic tools, you will still be money ahead.
 Larger tools can always be rented.
 Anyone can paint a wall, rip out carpet and padding, and other basic tasks.
 The important thing is that remodel planning after an insurance settlement is key.

 Did you find this article helpful?
 Thanks for supporting this free site with a small donation!
 We rely on our readers rather than a paywall to keep the lights on.